Transport in Milford Sound: Fiordland Link Experience (rejected by NZ government 2014)

-The proposal, which would cost up to NZ$132 million, would have to achieve around 220,000 two-way passengers per year to be viable.
+The proposal, which would have cost up to NZ$132 million, would have to achieve around 220,000 two-way passengers per year to be viable.
 Compared to the Milford Dart project, the backers, Infinity Investment Group, believed that they would have an easier time achieving consents, as the proposal does not touch upon any National Parks, and the construction and operation process was considered to be very ecologically sustainable, such as the use of comparatively small piles for the monorail which will be bored and placed from a working vehicle moving forward on the rail being constructed, thus making construction roads unnecessary.
 Originally it was hoped that the consent process would start in mid 2007, with commercial operations beginning in 2011.
 That, however, did not happen.
 In October 2013 it was reported that the New Zealand Conservation Minister was supportive of the project."
 On 29 May 2014, the Conservation Minister Nick Smith rejected the proposal saying the $240 million plan "does not stack up either economically or environmentally."

 Milford Dart tunnel (rejected by NZ government 2013)

 Combining a new tunnel with special-purpose guided buses to avoid the southern detour to Te Anau on the route from Queenstown to Milford Sound, this proposal would provide the shortest possible route.
-Proposed by a group of South Island businessmen who also have an interest in some of the tourist operations in the Sound, this scheme would make use of the fact that the Hollyford Valley, where the existing road to Milford Sound from Te Anau turns west up to Homer Tunnel, is only a few dozen kilometres away from the Routeburn Valley (of Routeburn Track fame), in turn easily reached by existing roads.
+Proposed by a group of South Island businessmen who also have an interest in some of the tourist operations in the Sound, this scheme would make use of the fact that the Hollyford Valley, where the existing road to Milford Sound from Te Anau turns west up to Homer Tunnel, is only a short distance away from the Routeburn Valley (of Routeburn Track fame), in turn easily reached by existing roads.